apapiu/airbnb_app/README.md

-For the price model I went with gradient boosting regression with xgboost since it performed significantly faster than Ridge Regression and handles missing values gracefully.
+For the price model I went with gradient boosting regression with xgboost since it performed significantly better than Ridge Regression and handles missing values gracefully.
 The improvement is, from what I can tell, mostly due to the fact that some features like latitude and longitude vary nonlinearly with respect to price.

 ![](/airbnb/web_app/flaskexample/static/images/2.png)